-There are two Numicon teaching handbooks for each year group.
-Subscribers to Numicon Online have access to a digital version of these.
+There are two Numicon teaching handbooks for each year group - Number Pattern Calculating (NPC) and Geometry measurement and Statistics (GMS).
+Subscribers to Numicon Online NZ have access to a digital version of these.
 Print versions are also available (visit: www.edushop.nz).
 The units in these books are called Activity Groups.
 They contain a collection of activities you can use with your class.

-This long-term plan shows you the recommended order for teaching the Activity Groups over the school year.
+This long-term plan shows you the recommended order for teaching the Activity Groups over the school year. • Click on a heading in the left column to get all the information for that Activity Group.

-- Click on a heading in the left column to get all the information for that Activity Group. - Click on an Activity Group title in the right column to go straight to those activities in the online handbooks.
+• Click on an Activity Group title in the right column to go straight to those activities in the online handbooks.